AlexanderKosik/kickstart_regex/content/anchors.md

 # compare the result of the upper print with the following findall
 print("Without word boundaries:", re.findall(r"[0-9]{2}", s))
 ```

+By using word boundaries you can avoid getting hits within other words, as seen in the last example.

 ## Exercise "valid file names" revisited